lazyloading-ab/lazyloading-ab.github.io/index.md

 Software consultant with 10+ years experience with a particular focus on backend engineering and data science.
 Built high performance systems for Fintech, Online Gambling, Intellectual Property and Digital Media industries.

+Worked as a freelance consultant for the last 3.5 years.

 ## Tech stack

 Some of the technology I like to use 💘,